FeliciaAnnKelleyTaylorGV/rollup/docs/command-line-interface/index.md

 };
 ```

 Typically, it is called `rollup.config.js` or `rollup.config.mjs` and sits in the root directory of your project.
-Unless the [`--configPlugin`](#configplugin-plugin) or [`--bundleConfigAsCjs`](#bundleconfigascjs) options are used, Rollup will directly use Node to import the file.
+Unless the [`--configPlugin`](#configplugin-plugin) or [`bundleConfigAsCjs`](#bundleconfigascjs) options are used, Rollup will directly use Node to import the file.
 Note that there are some [caveats when using native Node ES modules](#caveats-when-using-native-node-es-modules) as Rollup will observe [Node ESM semantics](https://nodejs.org/docs/latest-v14.x/api/packages.html#packages_determining_module_system).

 If you want to write your configuration as a CommonJS module using `require` and `module.exports`, you should change the file extension to `.cjs`.

 You can also use other languages for your configuration files like TypeScript.
-To do that, install a corresponding Rollup plugin like `@rollup/plugin-typescript` and use the [`--configPlugin`](#configplugin-plugin) option:
+To do that, install a corresponding Rollup plugin like `rollup/plugin-typescript` and use the [`configPlugin`](#configplugin-plugin) option:

 ```shell
 rollup --config rollup.config.ts --configPlugin typescript